Sunrun vs SunPower, which solar panel system is better?

 Installation Costs and Financing

 While Sunrun’s average installation cost is around $3.93 per watt, the figure stands at $4.60 for SunPower.
 It’s worth noting that the exact installation costs vary depending on various factors, such as roof size, location, and additional services required.
+For some more perspective, NRG Clean Power typically completes similar projects for right around $3.00/watt.
+Get a price here.

 When it comes to financing options, Sunrun offers lease, loan, and PACE programs, while SunPower offers only loan or mortgage options.